MarkusReynolds1989/OpenProgramming/readme.md

 4. Support for UI programming.
 5. High Level.

-The other language this course will use is C to explain lower level concepts and memory management, but it will be explored at the end of the course.
+The other language this course will use is Rust to explain lower level concepts and memory management, but it will be explored at the end of the course.

 ## High Level Concepts
 The very fundamentals for more intermediate topics in no particular order.